EAGLE: Expert-Augmented Attention Guidance for Tuning-Free Industrial Anomaly Detection in Multimodal Large Language Models: Introduction

 \section{Introduction}

 In intelligent manufacturing scenarios, Industrial Anomaly Detection (IAD) is a core task for ensuring product quality and operational safety.
-Although deep learning based IAD models have achieved high performance on multiple benchmark datasets, they still suffer from a fundamental limitation in real-world deployment: their outputs are typically restricted to binary decisions, lacking interpretable semantic information such as anomaly type identification, precise localization, and descriptive explanations~\cite{jiang2024mmad}.
+Although deep learning-based IAD models have achieved high performance on multiple benchmark datasets, they still suffer from a fundamental limitation in real-world deployment: their outputs are typically restricted to binary decisions, lacking interpretable semantic information such as anomaly type identification, precise localization, and descriptive explanations~\cite{jiang2024mmad}.
 This limitation makes it difficult to effectively support on-site troubleshooting and quality control.
+The emergence of MLLMs presents a new opportunity in this direction, owing to their strong visual understanding and language generation capabilities.